FoalTS/foal/docs/migrations/migrating-from-express.md

 getCallback(foal) -> easily migrate your app
 if already using services : almost nothing to change for testing thanks to controller decorators which are skipped

+Testing just like a class: keep your current tests when migrating to foal.